FruityRazer/FruityUI/README.md

-# FruityUI - Swift
+# FruityUI

 Open-source UI for [FruityRazer](https://github.com/FruityRazer/FruityRazer), open-source Razer drivers for macOS.

-This is the next version of FruityUI.
-Do not attempt to use it right now, you'll just rip your hair off. :)
+The app should be stable, but is still in its early stages.

-If you just want to use FruityRazer, check the current version's [Releases](https://github.com/FruityRazer/FruityUI/releases) page.
+If you just want to use it, check the [Releases](https://github.com/FruityRazer/FruityUI/releases) page.
 Developer ID signed releases are published there.

+Please note that since this app uses SwiftUI, it only supports macOS 10.15 and up.
+Users of older versions of macOS may try [FruityUI Legacy](https://github.com/FruityRazer/FruityUI-Legacy) ([Releases](https://github.com/FruityRazer/FruityUI-Legacy/releases)), but please note that version is unsupported.

 ## Development